Abdulla Jasem Almansoori

 - collaborative learning (e.g., personalization in federated learning).

-- deep learning theory and optimization (e.g., overparameterization, adaptive algorithms).
+- deep learning theory and optimization (e.g., parameterization, adaptation).

-My long-term vision is to have a network of intelligent systems that can learn more efficiently and adaptively together and tackle bigger, more complicated real-world problems collaboratively.
+My long-term vision is to build collaborative AI systems that learn efficiently together and coordinate to solve complex real-world problems.

 News